 If different types of agricultural machinery are connected to each other, they can share information relating to areas such as the weather, soil conditions, or the state of the plants.
 To ensure equipment from different manufacturers can be connected, we worked with agricultural machinery manufacturers on the “Smart Farming World” project to develop the necessary technological basis.
 Among other things, this enables optimum control of harvesting machines, targeted use of pesticides, and remote diagnostics in response to error messages.

 Always on track

-Farmers in Germany cultivated an average of 62.5 hectares of land each in 2019 – that’s roughly the equivalent of 87 soccer fields!
+According to the German Federal Statistical Office, farmers in Germany cultivated an average of 63 hectares of land each in 2020 – that’s roughly the equivalent of 88 soccer fields!
 To make it easier to manage these huge swathes of land, Deutsche Telekom has developed a highly accurate positioning and navigation system (Precise Positioning).
 This makes it possible to calculate the position of vehicles and machinery with great precision, even across the borders of German federal states.
 The technology thereby solves a previous problem – namely that no matter how good reception was, there could sometimes be discrepancies in positioning in the border areas between the federal states.
 With this equipment, vehicles and machinery can move around the fields with great precision using satellite navigation and automatic steering systems.
 Deutsche Telekom offers the technology via the mobile network, meaning no expensive infrastructure is needed.
 This cuts costs and removes one of the purchasing obstacles.

 More precise than ever before